Claudiferock/Claudiferock/README.md

 # 🙋‍♂️ Hello there!

-I'm Claudio an 🌎 citizen, Chilean born living in Finland and ready to take on new challenges
+I'm Claudio an 🌎 citizen, Chilean born and living in Finland.
+I love software development, drawing and having a good time with people (weather its during work or leisure)

-### Let's connect create something together! 🌱
+### Thanks for passing by!
+Have a good day!!

 <img src="https://github.com/Claudiferock/Claudiferock/blob/master/IMG_20181109_090457_295(2).jpg" alt="drawing" width="512">

 <!--